 |Update to match current title or hardcopy location of forms, both in the Forms subsection and throughout the policy.||X||

 |Change references to track revisions to other policies (title change, merger, splitting, and elimination).||X||

 |Change references to add relevant new policies.||X||

 |Change references to add relevant old policies that were previously neglected.||X||

-- The Executive Staff Policy Committee should conduct an annual policy update planning exercise, resulting in the publication every summer of a priority-ranked list of policy actions (creation, revision, or elimination) to be completed by the end of the forthcoming academic year.
+- The ESPC should conduct an annual policy update planning exercise, resulting in the publication every summer of a priority-ranked list of policy actions (creation, revision, or elimination) to be completed by the end of the forthcoming academic year.